gotneb/BCAPP/README.md

 # BCAPP
- A BCAPP's library written in Go.
+ A BCAPP's api library written in Go.
  ## :milky_way: API

  All of them return in a JSON format.